 Last year I tried to learn the top 5000 words in Russian and ended up around 3300.
 One might consider it a huge failure, but that means understanding almost 80% of word forms in text.
 That's good enough to understand most of what's printed in the news, and almost all of what is said in a typical chat with a friend.

-If you're studying Italian, I have already done the work of formatting the top 5000 words into a convenient, four-column, 24 page PDF so it should be compatible with Mac, Window, Linux, iPad, Kindle, iPhone, or just send it to a printer and carry the pages with you.
+If you're studying Italian, I have already done the work of formatting the top 5000 words into a convenient, four-column, Italian frequency list so it should be compatible with Mac, Window, Linux, iPad, Kindle, iPhone, or just send it to a printer and carry the pages with you.